mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 47 - Diagrams/readme.md

 ![Code Smell 47 - Diagrams](Code%20Smell%2047%20-%20Diagrams.jpg)

 *Diagrams are not code.
-They cannot be a code smell.
+They can't be a code smell.
 They are just Diagram Smells.*

 > TL;DR: Don't use diagrams.
 They are obsolete and dead.